Areas of expertise

 My Approach to Treatment

 I believe that the relationship we have is extremely important.
 People often have a picture of what a psychiatrist, and the clinic setting, will be like from films or TV, and in my experience, there are very few films or TV programmes that get that right.
 Though you might have seen many doctors before, perhaps this is the first time you are seeing a psychiatrist.
 It is normal to feel a little nervous or scared but there is no need to be.
-If you are unsure about taking the first step, feel free to look me up on social media to get a sense of who I am and see if you think we will fit @draliceashby.
+If you are unsure about taking the first step, feel free to find me on London Psychiatry Clinic's Instagram to get a sense of who I am and see if you think we will fit.

 I take a patient-led approach to treatment.
 This means that when we meet, I will be listening to you to make sure I understand your issues and concerns.
 This time is for you.
 When we meet, we'll both be in normal armchairs, it won't look like a hospital, and you won't be on a couch.
 If I see you online, I'll be wearing normal work clothes and sitting in my home office.
 It will be a relaxed, safe atmosphere for you to share your thoughts.
 It should feel like a fairly normal conversation.
 Perhaps you are anxious about the type of questions I will ask you, or maybe you think I might ask intrusive questions that you don’t want to answer.
 That is not the case at all.
 This first appointment is an opportunity to get to know me and whether my approach suits you as the fit between doctor and patient is really the most important factor for things to work.
 If you find it helpful, you can make a list before our appointment of things you think would be useful to tell me about, and questions you would like to ask.